 ‘Army marches on its stomach‘ is an age-old military adage attributed to both Napoleon and Frederick the Great.
 This saying gives out the importance of the army being well-provisioned, well –administered and well-fed.
 With my service of over two decades with the Indian Army, I felt that the Army marched more on its ‘knees’ more than its ‘stomach’.

-During a military tactical exercise we underwent while at the National Defence Academy (NDA) in October 1981, we were lead by Captain Raj Mehta, now a retired General.
+During a military tactical exercise, we underwent while at the National Defence Academy (NDA) in October 1981, we were led by Captain Raj Mehta, now a retired General.
 We were about 12 cadets, all at their zenith of physical fitness and with real razor-sharp minds, least bothered about the scratches rendered on our skins by the wild thorny bushes and who could least be worried about many falls and rolls one had to endure during such training.
-The sharp mind coupled with agility would ensure that all the cadets stood up and continued with the task at hand as if nothing had happened, even after a ten feet fall.
+The sharp mind coupled with agility ensured that all the cadets stood up and continued with the task at hand as if nothing had happened, even after ten feet fall.

 After penning down this article I decided to obtain the approval of General Raj Mehta, prior to placing it in the public domain.
 “While the name makes the anecdote more real you could drop the name as the message it conveys remains unaffected” was the General’s stand.
 I debated in my mind the General’s request of dropping his name – and at last I ruled to go ahead with the name to give the article the real “Punch” rather than talking in a general term about a real General.